mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 * 64x32 pixel 1/16 Scan LED Matrix 'Indoor' Panel, such as this [typical RGB panel available for purchase](https://www.aliexpress.com/item/256-128mm-64-32-pixels-1-16-Scan-Indoor-3in1-SMD2121-RGB-full-color-P4-led/32810362851.html).
 * 64x64 pixel 1/32 Scan LED Matrix 'Indoor' Panel (experimental).
 * [FM6126](FM6126A.md) / ICN2038S panels based on [this example](/examples/FM6126Panel) will also work with the correct initialisation.
+# 32x16 pixel 1/4 Scan LED Matrix 'Indoor' Panel using an ingenious workaround as demonstrated in [this example](/examples/32x16_1_4_ScanPanel).

 ## Panels Not Supported
-* 1/4, 1/8 Scan LED Matrix Panels are not supported, please use an alternative library if you bought one of these.
+* 1/8 Scan LED Matrix Panels are not supported, please use an alternative library if you bought one of these.
-* Panels with a resolution of less than 64x32pixels and/or scan rate != 1/32 or 1/16

 ## Update for 16x32 Panels
 * there is a virtual panel available to work with 16x32 panels (see: examples/16x32 Panel.
 This Panel includes drawing lines and rectanges, text and scrolling text